Our students become the narrators of their own stories

 and the authors of their own futures.

 Free Write Arts & Literacy engages incarcerated and criminalized youth and young adults in the performing, visual, and literary arts so that they become the narrators of their own stories and the authors of their futures.
-By co-designing creative space with our students, Free Write supports them as they develop educational and career opportunities that reduce recidivism while also contributing to the public discourse around issues of youth incarceration and to the broader movement to dismantle carceral systems.
+By co-designing creative space with our students, Free Write supports them as they develop educational and career opportunities that reduce recidivism.
+Collectively, we contribute to the public discourse around issues of youth incarceration and to the broader movement to dismantle carceral systems.

 Through one-on-one literacy tutoring and workshops in creative writing, visual art, and music production, Free Write students build competencies in reading and writing, art making, technical skills, community building, and critical thinking.
 Students hone and exemplify these skills through publication, exhibition, and performance opportunities while incarcerated and employment opportunities upon returning to the community.